khlkarim/ren/README.md

     dont return references to local variables

-i dont want undefined behavior, so i should return const refs and let the user make a mutable copy if they like to
+i dont want undefined behavior, so i should return const refs and let the user make a mutable copy if they like to if the program should fail, just let it fail when should the program fail:
+    illegal access (valid access required) add assert statements instead remove entity and remove component